Marilyn Knowlden

-Marilyn Knowlden (born May 12, 1926) is an American former child actress.
+Marilyn Knowlden (May 12, 1926 – September 15, 2025) was an American child actress.
 She started appearing in Hollywood films in 1931 when she was four years old.
 She established herself as a freelancer who worked frequently at different major film studios throughout the decade, being cast in films such as Imitation of Life, Les Misérables, and Angels with Dirty Faces.
-She worked with film stars such as Katharine Hepburn, James Cagney, and Claudette Colbert.
+She worked with such film stars as Katharine Hepburn, Irene Dunne, James Cagney, and Claudette Colbert.
 In total, six of the films in which she appeared were nominated for an Academy Award for Best Picture, all within the span of seven years.

-She retired from film acting when she became an adult, but was active in local theatre productions as a playwright and composer.
-She is considered to be one of the last surviving actors from the 1930s period of Hollywood's Golden Years.
+Knowlden retired from film acting when she became an adult, but was active in local theatre productions as a playwright and composer.
+She was one of the last surviving actors from the 1930s period of Hollywood's Golden Years.

 Early life

-Marilyn Knowlden was born on May 12, 1926, in Oakland, California.
+Marilyn Knowlden was born in Oakland, California, on May 12, 1926.
 Her parents were Robert E. Knowlden Jr. (1896–1972), a Utah-born attorney (and later her agent), and Bertha McKenzie.
 They married on December 23, 1921.
 She was an only child.
 When she was nearly three years old, in early 1929, she entered a beauty pageant for babies and was crowned the winner.
 She started taking dance lessons at the age of three.
 One of her teachers saw her show business potential early on, and was convinced that she would make it in the entertainment industry.
 Among others, she was tutored by Russian-born ballet dancer, choreographer, and actor Theodore Kosloff.